Graduate Studies in Electrical and Computer Engineering

 The graduate Electrical and Computer Engineering program at The University of Akron provides students with the opportunity to deepen their technical and leadership skills as an engineer in a world driven by technology.
-This program prepares students for careers in industry, government, or academia by developing advanced skills in the chemical engineering process.
+This program prepares students for careers in industry, government, or academia by developing advanced skills in the electrical and computer engineering process.

 THE GRADUATE DEGREES

-The Master of Science (M.S.) in Electrical Engineering degree focuses on deepening your fundamental knowledge of electrical engineering and gaining professional skills and hand-on experiences useful for careers in industry, government, or academia.
+The Master of Science (M.S.) in Electrical Engineering degree focuses on deepening your fundamental knowledge of electrical engineering and gaining professional skills and hand-on experiences useful for careers in industry, government or academia.
+Both thesis and non-thesis options are available.

 Graduate students can specialize in one of the following areas: